-The campus set a goal in 2011 to reduce potable water use to 10% below 2008 levels by 2020 and is on track to meet this ahead of schedule.
-The campus has responded to the current drought by making further reductions - irrigation has been reduced by 50%, and a number of areas have been designated for renovation to low(er) water use.
-The campus is prioritizing leak repairs and instituted an Every Drop Counts education campaign.
-As a result of these efforts and more, main campus water use dropped 6-8% in the early part of 2014 (relative to 2013).
+The campus set a goal in 2011 to reduce potable water use to 10% below 2008 levels by 2020 and has responded to the current drought by making further reductions.
+Irrigation has been reduced by 50%, and a number of areas have been designated for renovation to low(er) water use for further reductions.
+The campus also prioritized leak repairs and instituted an Every Drop Counts education campaign.
+As a result of these efforts and more, main campus water use has been reduced 6-8% in recent months (relative to last year).

 UC Berkeley currently uses just over 605 million gallons a year of potable water, almost all purchased from the East Bay Municipal Water District6, down by 1.8% in 2013.
-Use is 7.7% lower than 2008 levels, and, more impressively, the campus uses 18% less water than in 1990, even given significant growth in population and buildings.
-In addition, use per weighted campus user7 is down 22% from the 2003-2005 growth adjusted baseline set as part of the UC system-wide reduction goal.
+Use is 7.7% lower than 2008 levels, meaning that the campus is on track to reach its reduction goal.
+More impressively, the campus uses 18% less water than in 1990, even given significant growth in population and buildings.
+In addition, use per weighted campus user7 is down 22% from the 2003-2005 growth adjusted baseline set as part of the system-wide reduction goal.